SayandipDutta23/SayandipDutta23/README.md

 # 💫 About Me:
 👋 Hi there!
-I’m an ECE student with a passion for Computer Science.
-I’ve developed expertise in AI and Machine Learning, with skills in TensorFlow, Python, and
+I’m an ECE student passionate about Computer Science, with expertise in AI and Machine Learning, and skills in TensorFlow and Python.

 ## 🌐 Socials: